acmgroup/destinydocs/Postman/Setting Up Postman.md

 # Introduction

-Postman provides an API Client to test and experiment with API requests amongst other things.
+Postman provides an API Client to test and experiment with API requests among other things.
 It provides both a web interface and desktop clients for multiple operating systems.

 This guide demonstrates how to setup Postman to test API requests.